karmacoma/lisk-rake/README.md

 Unconfirmed:       1002.92869137 0.5 (+)
 ```

-When running the ```check_nodes``` task.
-CryptiKit produces a detailed summary containing the total nodes checked, total forged, total balances, lowest / highest balances, followed by a breakdown of any nodes which are either currently loading, syncing or not forging.
+After running the ```check_nodes``` task.
+CryptiKit produces a detailed summary containing: the total nodes checked, report times, total forged, total balances, lowest / highest balances, followed by a breakdown of any nodes which are either currently loading, syncing, not forging or using an outdated version of crypti.

 Please see the below example:

 ```
 ================================================================================